Day three off the tourist trail in Northern Vietnam

 Drinking rice wine with the Dao ladies

 To be honest, it has already been such a good day that I am happy to just enjoy the scenery.
-However, our guide has another village visit planned for us, and eventually we leave the vehicle and follow a trail into the edge of a Dao (Yao) village.
+However, our guide has another village visit planned for us, and eventually we leave the vehicle and follow a foot path to the edge of a Dao (Yao) village.

 Our guide plans to stop by the school, play a little Vietnamese-style hacky sack with whoever is out for recess, and then visit a home in the village.